dcrauwels/stayontop/README.md

     */5 * * * * /usr/bin/python3 /home/pi/stayontop.py
     0 1 * * * /usr/bin/python3 /home/pi/emailutils.py

 Obviously adjust the path to `stayontop.py` and `emailutils.py` as you see fit.
+In particular, on newer Raspbian distros you will need to adjust `/home/pi` to `/home/USERNAME`.

 Regarding the daily `emailutils.py` cron job: it will execute at 1 AM in this example.
 Given that it searches for the largest file in the `logs` directory and emails it to you (based on `constants.EMAIL`) it will email logs from the previous day.
 Note that if you get an email without an attachment, it means no logging has been taking place.
 That's reason for concern!